deriamis/fluffy-linux-cluster/trunk/README.txt

 3. Node's own IP address - so the recipient knows it's not somehow been NAT'd or come out of the wrong interface
 	(32bit) - compared with the sender IP - if different, drop.
-4. Command type - byte:
+4. Command type - 32bit word:
 	0x01 - Weight /status announcement
 	0x02 - Master message
 5. Weight of the node (32bit) (Can be zero)